-Worldwide, agriculture, forestry and other land use are responsible for 24% of global emissions.
-Inside it are practices such as crop cultivation, livestock practices and deforestation.
+Worldwide, agriculture, forestry, and other land use are responsible for 24% of the global emissions, mostly due to practices such as crop cultivation (fertilizers and pesticides), livestock management, and deforestation.

 The team behind the study demonstrated food consumption in Portugal is the single largest reason (≈30%) why the Portuguese trespass the carrying capacity of Earth ecosystems.

-Let’s take a quick closer look at some of this study’s main conclusions.
+Let’s take a quick look at some of this study’s main conclusions.

 The Global Food System: A Systemic Problem

 Throughout the 20th century, food demand has been largely met thanks to staple crop yields providing plenty of wheat, maize, soybean, or rice.

 But today’s agricultural practices put long-term food security at risk.

 Soils are getting depleted.
 Biodiversity is being lost at a rate of 150-200 species of plants, insects, birds, or mammals a day.
 Entire ecosystems are at risk of collapse.
 To name a few.

 As if the above wasn’t bad enough, around 11% of the global population today suffers from chronic undernourishment.
 And the other side of the spectrum, there were 2 billion overweight adults in 2016.